Idaho

 A. Occupational licensing

-Until 2020, Idaho had no general law regulating consideration of conviction in licensure, and various tests were applied in connection with some licenses.7 In 2020, SB1351 added a new chapter 94 to Title 67 of the Idaho Code, adopting “a comprehensive and proactive approach to reducing occupational licensing constraints and barriers.” § 67–9402.
-Inter alia establishing a committee “to study and review occupational licensing and certification laws in general in order to determine, as applicable, how the legislature may be able to ease occupational licensing barriers while still protecting the public health and safety.”
+Until 2020, Idaho had no general law regulating consideration of conviction in licensure, and various tests were applied in connection with some licenses.6 In 2020, SB1351 added a new chapter 94 to Title 67 of the Idaho Code, adopting “a comprehensive and proactive approach to reducing occupational licensing constraints and barriers.”
+Idaho Code § 67–9402.
+Inter alia, this law established a committee “to study and review occupational licensing and certification laws in general in order to determine, as applicable, how the legislature may be able to ease occupational licensing barriers while still protecting the public health and safety.”
 See § 67–9408(1) and (2).
 The new law authorizes a non-binding preliminary determination as to whether a person’s conviction will be disqualifying, § 67–9410, and establishes a multi-factor test to determine whether a person’s criminal record is “currently relevant to the applicant’s fitness” to engage in the occupation. § 67–9411(1).
 The licensing authority “shall make its determination based on consideration of the following factors:

 (a) The nature and seriousness of the crime for which the individual was convicted;